gershnik/sys_string/README.md

 * They foreclose any ability to efficiently interchange data with some other string type.
 It becomes problematic if your code needs to frequently ping-pong data between C++ and your OS string abstraction.
 Consider Apple's platforms (macOS, iOS).
 Applications written for these platforms often have to extensively interoperate with code that requires usage of `NSString *` native string type.
 If you have to ping-pong string data a lot and/or store the same string data on both sides, using `std::string` will mean a large performance and memory penalty.

 * They make `std::basic_string` Unicode hostile.
-By being oblivious to difference between "storage unit" and a "character", `std::basic_string` cannot really handle encodings such as `UTF-8` or `UTF-16` where the two differ.
+By being oblivious to difference between a "storage unit" and a "character", `std::basic_string` cannot really handle encodings such as `UTF-8` or `UTF-16` where the two differ.
 Yes you can store data in these encodings in it but you need to be extremely careful how you use it.
 What will `erase(it)` do if the iterator points in the middle of 4-byte UTF-8 sequence?

 Finally, and unrelatedly to the above, `std::string` lacks some simple things that are taken for granted these days by users of pretty much all other languages.
-There is case insensitive comparisons, no "trim" or "split" etc. It is possible to write those yourself of course but here the Unicode-unfriendliness raises its ugly head.
+There is no case insensitive comparisons, no "trim" or "split" etc. It is possible to write those yourself of course but here the Unicode-unfriendliness raises its ugly head.
 To do any of these correctly you need to be able to handle a string as a sequence of Unicode characters and doing so with `std::string` is cumbersome.

 ## Non-goals